Cinema Camera (2012): History

-In June 2022, the second generation of the 6K model (Pocket Cinema Camera 6K G2) was released, featuring a redesigned body which now resembles the 6K Pro’s and utilizes many features found on the 6K Pro, but was designed without built in ND filters.

 Design

 Specifications and hardware

 The Cinema Camera can be bought in Canon EF, MFT and Arri PL models, although the EF is the only model native to the Carl Zeiss ZE mount.
 All models include DaVinci Resolve with purchase.
 The camera is 4.9 x 6.5 x 4.46 in and weighs 3.3 lbs and the TRS, phone connector, LANC, Thunderbolt and SDI ports are on the right side, while the slot for solid-state drives are on the right.
 The device also offers 13 stops of dynamic range through every shot.

 The Camera has a 5" 800x480 LCD touchscreen display and dedicated buttons that can play and pause, stop, skip, focus and record media, access the menu and to power on the device.
 It can record raw, CinemaDNG, Apple ProRes and Avid DNxHD onto 2.5K and 1080p resolutions, as well as lossless 2.5K raw, in 23.98, 24, 25, 29.97 and 30 fps.